We ship to the EU, Northern Ireland and Norway

 Growing Melons:

-In general, melons are lovers of warmth, which makes them short season crops for the U.K., whereas in warm countries they are grown in succession for export to temperate zones.
+In general, melons are lovers of warmth, which makes them short season crops for the temperate areas, whereas in warm countries they are grown in succession for export to temperate zones.
 They typically grow best under glass, but can be grown outdoors in warmer regions.
 They can be grown in grow bags in a glasshouse or in a poly tunnel.
 They can be outdoors in well prepared ground with lots of organic matter in the soil.
 (Composted grass clippings and straw are ideal.).
 Plants can be trained vertically or, if space is not a problem, can be left to sprawl along the ground.

 Melons prefer is diffuse light rather than bright light.
 The soil should be rich and well drained, and like the atmosphere around them, kept continually moist.